What is doctrine?

-The first, foremost, chief and principal doctrines at Fellowship Church Lubbock include:
+The essential doctrines at Fellowship Church Lubbock include:

 • The Absolute Supremacy, Sufficiency, and Infallibility of Holy Scripture.

-• The Doctrine of Man’s Radical Sinfulness and Corruption.
+• The Doctrine of Mankind’s Radical Sinfulness and Corruption.

-• The Inward Work of the Holy Spirit in the Heart of Man.
+• The Work of the Holy Spirit in the Heart and Life of Man.

 - “Sola Fide” (… through faith alone…)